open5e/open5e/source/monsters/monsters_a-z/D/darkmantle.rst

 *Hit*: 6 (1d6 + 3) bludgeoning damage, and the darkmantle attaches to
 the target.
-If the target is Medium or smaller and the darkmantle has advantage on the attack roll, it attaches by engulfing the target's head, and the target is also blinded and unable to breathe while the darkmantle is attached in this way.
+If the target is Medium or smaller and the darkmantle has advantage on the attack roll, it attaches by engulfing the target's head, and the target is also :ref:`srd:blinded` and unable to breathe while the darkmantle is attached in this way.
 While attached to the target, the darkmantle can attack no other creature except the target but has advantage on its attack rolls.
 The darkmantle's speed also becomes 0, it